The Stories of Vasistha

 39

-Seven rishis who dwell in the sky, and the experiences of those who meet them.
+Seven sages who dwell in the sky, and the experiences of those who come to meet them.

 Read alongside · Companion Texts